 Being a skateboarder takes a strong soul to conquer the board, from frequenting the local skateboard parks to winning regional competitions.
 Eventually, taking on the national and international competitions that include product endorsements and wild video shots.
 Being on a skateboard means performing trips like flip, daydream flip, plasma spin, sex change, gingersnap, and at least another 100 other tricks.

 Skateboarding Tricks and Stunts

 I wrote a piece on top skateboard movies and was intrigued by the grit and audacity these brave souls play as they ride their boards.
-Some people are bold and defy gravity like the rock climber, Alex Honnold, masters El Capitan at Yosemite without a rope, which became an Oscar-winning documentary.
-Or, the inspirational story of the parachuter who broke the record in free falling.
+Some people are bold and defy gravity, like the rock climber Alex Honnold, who masters El Capitan at Yosemite without a rope, which became an Oscar-winning documentary.
+Or the inspirational story of the parachuter who broke the record in free falling.

-Now, Waiting for Lightning follows skateboarder Danny Way, who has performed over the top feats similarly with a parachute.
+Waiting for Lightning follows skateboarder Danny Way, who has performed over-the-top feats similarly with a parachute.
 Most skateboarders call him a visionary for his extraordinary achievements and performances throughout his career.
 Samuel Goldwyn Films released the film, and it is available as a Blu-ray, DVD, or streaming online.

 Danny Way Skateboards Jumps Wall of China

 The documentary explores the amount of abuse the body can sustain.
 It touches on how passionate one needs to accept the challenges that defy survival.
 Danny Way not only proved himself to be an incredibly talented skateboarder, but he is the sport's top innovator.

 The documentary has some incredible skateboarding tricks and stunts, but it also features interviews with the best in skateboarding.
 We hear from big players like Travis Pastrana, Laird Hamilton, Rodney Mullen, Mat Hoffman, Ken Block, and Tony Hawk, to name a few.